New camera.

 New and returning users.

-At GoPro I worked on the product and marketing teams to help launch new features for our mobile and desktop apps, crafting user experiences that met the needs of both returning users and new ones.
+At GoPro I worked on the product and marketing teams to help launch new features for our mobile and desktop apps.

 Testimonials